About The Awards

 The Awards also provide an opportunity for us to acknowledge and celebrate the contribution that the NRL, clubs, and players make year on year to their communities.

 Nominations are received from our State Leagues, NRL Clubs, and NRL Game Development staff.
 Over the years, the Awards have evolved with the number and types varying each year.

-This year, we have brought the Awards back to the communities who deserve them most, visiting each winner and presenting their award in person surrounded by those who know and appreciate their efforts.
+Last year, we have brought the Awards back to the communities who deserve them most, visiting each winner and presenting their award in person surrounded by those who know and appreciate their efforts.

-Check out this year's winners below.
+Check out last year's winners below.

 Ken Stephen Medal

 The Volunteer of the Year award is presented to a volunteer who has provided an exceptional service to the game and made a measurable difference in their community.
 The winner will have demonstrated the NRL's beliefs of inclusivity, positivity, unitedness and discipline.

 Last year's winners were Max and Lorna Dawes from Coffs Harbour Comets Rugby League Club.
 From President to Secretary, Ground Announcer to Canteen Coordinator, Max and Lorna have made a difference in every corner of the Comets.

 Last year's award was proudly supported by Coca Cola Amatil.